 A particular area of activity in welfare states should be efforts aimed at preventing the negative effects of the process of globalization.
-Many proposals have been repeatedly offered by governments of particular countries aimed at the elimination of the possibilities of various abuse- both on the part of particular producers and on the part of states themselves.
-(Drucker 1993)
+Many proposals have been repeatedly offered by governments of particular countries aimed at the elimination of the possibilities of various abuses - both on the part of particular producers and states themselves.
+(Drucker, 1993)